A challenge to the common Humanist argument that science is not like a religion

 ‘Rational thinkers’ have not always been the most insightful and open-minded of people.
 Throughout history, ‘thinking rationally’ has often become a guise for repressive attitudes towards the new or unconventional.

 Indeed, science and rational thinking have had a dubious and ragged history in our culture, exhibiting a constant and sometimes savage battle between the ‘rational’ and the ‘radical.’
-Pasteur was widely ridiculed for his speculations about invisible creatures that caused illnesses.
+Many scientists — most famously the early promoter of hand-washing, medical doctor Ignaz Semmelweiz — were widely ridiculed for their speculations about invisible creatures that caused illnesses.
 Even by the time Einstein was being awarded the Nobel Prize, relativistic mechanics was still so controversial amongst physicists that he was instead given the award for other aspects of his work.
 Which is to say, well into this century a plethora of top scientists still believed in Newtonian mechanics as the best model for activity in the universe and were much more interested in adapting the old model to the new evidence than in accepting a radically new model.
 Which is not at all unlike the process religious institutions have often used as they have tried to adapt to changing times: retain the old system of beliefs, but slightly revise it so it coincides more readily with new, contemporary beliefs and observations.
 And indeed, the history of science does not, as Dawkins implies, show simply a vast group of reasonable people testing each other’s theories in warm camaraderie.
 The history of science has often been and continues to be and will continue to be a history of completely debunking established belief systems by positing entirely new belief systems in their place, or significant progress more often by revolution than evolution.
 And because science has always been so heavily founded in vast, systemic views of the world, the mainstream scientific community has always been extremely, I would argue repressively, conservative when confronted with radical new notions which threaten to change too much too fast.
 Again, it acts much like its institutional brethren in the religious field.
 Americans need only look to the 1950’s and 60’s in their own country to see a virtual plague of cases of scientists involved in advocating the banning of scientific books and the dismissal of professors, victims including the likes of Wilhelm Reich, Timothy Leary and Linus Pauling.

 Meanwhile, through all the political struggling over the years, the ultimate issues of Fact and Truth have remained elusive due to fundamental problems within the whole nature of Science and Rationality (with a capital ‘S’ and a capital ‘R’).
 These deep quandaries within science and rational thinking are perhaps best made explicit with reference to Descartes, that quintessential enlightenment thinker.
 Descartes sought to remove all mythologies and assumptions in order to build a philosophical system based on objectively verifiable fact.
 When he felt he had removed all his assumptions, he stated that all he knew for certain was that he existed.
 He thought and felt that he existed, after all, and even if he were utterly insane, there would still have to be some thing which was insane; therefore he must, indeed, one way or another, exist.
 From this cornerstone in objectively verifiable, undeniably rational, scientific fact, Descartes went on to rationally build an entire philosophical system which even, amazingly enough, proposed the existence of God.
 There was only one problem.
 Descartes forgot all about the second option: that he might actually be utterly insane.
 After step one, he simply ceased considering that as a possibility.